Morpho-lang/morpho-zeromq/README.md

 # morpho-zeromq

-Morpho interface for the ZeroMQ brokerless asynchronous network messaging library and distributed computing framework.
+Morpho extension that provides an interface to the ZeroMQ brokerless asynchronous network messaging library and distributed computing framework.

 ## Installation